Bank of America – Settling My Charged Off Credit Card Debt – Debt Collectors and Debt Buyers.

 It is possible to purchase a home with unpaid collection accounts.
 Lending standards have tightened some.
 It is not too surprising you are being told that unpaid collection accounts are a barrier to a home loan.
 The barriers are set by the lenders and underwriting standards.
 The underwriting can change a bit from lender to lender or even from person to person.
 Resolving the accounts by settling them may indeed be required though.

-Collection agency account entries on the credit report.
+Collection agency shows up for the same account on your credit report.

 2b.
 Accounts below that heading are all collection accounts.
 Accounts that appear there are generally going to be accounts sold off or assigned out to a collection agency.